 Like gay travel, lesbian travel presents its own set of challenges.

 If you are a femme lesbian or couple, it isn’t much different from solo female travel.
-Nobody is looking at you funny, and you don’t need to feel particularly threatened in one of the 76 countries where homosexuality is not legal (in 10 of which it is punishable by death) — because nobody knows you’re a lesbian.
+Nobody is looking at you funny, and you don’t need to feel particularly threatened in one of the over 70 countries where homosexuality is not legal (including 12 where it is punishable by death) — because nobody knows you’re a lesbian.
 When traveling with a feminine girl, it is usually more likely that we’ll get asked if we are sisters than lovers.